Myakka State Park: One of Florida’s Largest, Oldest & Most Scenic Parks

 Fittingly, Myakka State Park’s motto is “…the Real Florida.”
 Spending the day at Myakka is like taking a walk back in time, observing what Florida looked like before all the congestion and businesses that exist today took over.

 The 7 miles of paved road around the park is great for scenic drives, walks, or bicycling.
 A beautiful combination of oak and palm trees line the path and provide plenty of shade coverage.
-Views of the gorgeous Myakka Lake can be enjoyed for most of the length of the ride.
+Views of the gorgeous Myakka Lake can be enjoyed for most of the ride.

-Gorgeous views of live oak and cabbage palm hammocks throughout the entire path
+Serene, leafy live oak and cabbage palm hammocks line the entire path

 Great views of the Upper Myakka Lake along the scenic trail